-The Lake District, of course, is well known for its lakes, and we enjoyed beautiful views of Derwent Water, Ullswater and Windermere, among others, as we crossed what is by air a fairly small area of the country.
-The rugged peaks (I hesitate to call them mountains) of the Lake District quickly gave way again to the rolling arable hills of northern England as we made our way south between Manchester and Leeds and, taking care to avoid the newly added controlled airspace around Doncaster, drew near to Netherthorpe.
+The Lake District of course is well known for its lakes, and we enjoyed beautiful views of Derwent Water, Ullswater and Windermere among others as we crossed what is by air a fairly small area of the country.
+The rugged peaks (I hesitate to call them mountains) of the Lake District quickly gave way again to the rolling arable hills of northern England as we made our way south between Manchester and Leeds.
+Taking care to avoid the newly added controlled airspace around Doncaster, we drew near to Netherthorpe.

 Netherthorpe is a fairly small, grass airfield, that does require a little concentration to operate safely into.
 The stop here was for two reasons.
 Firstly, to meet my colleague Alan who was also on his weeks off and lives nearby.
 Secondly, Netherthorpe was to have been the setting-off point for a round the world flight (also in a C182) that I became involved with almost a decade before.
 We got quite far into the planning before things were cancelled.
 All this time later, having managed to acquire my own C182 and make the plans a reality, I thought it would be good to include Netherthorpe as a stop.